EJCausa/RoommateFinder/README.md

 -CHECK IF ANY COMMENTS OUTSTANDING FROM LAST DELIVERABLE

-The only things in the Controller class right now are UI strings and methods to print them.
-Maybe we should rename Controller.java to UI.java?
+The only things in the StartController class right now are UI strings and methods to print them.
+Maybe we should rename StartController.java to UI.java?